Mhith/ReadmeWiz/README.md

 5. Head to your GitHub profile and create a new public repository under your username.
 6. In the newly created repository, create a new file named README.md.
 7. Paste the copied README.md content into this newly created README.md file.
-8. Save the changes, and your custom GitHub profile README is now live on your profile!
+8. Save the changes, and your custom GitHub profile README is now live on your profile!!

 ##